-VATA IN BALANCE:
+VATA IN BALANCE

-How to balance vata?
 Stay warm and stay calm.
 When you are relaxed, you also feel happy and well.
 It helps to have a warm, cozy place to be, a warm bed, and a hot water bath.
 Ayurveda also recommends applying oil and massaging the body as the best way to balance vata.
 You can have a traditional Ayurvedic body massage, called Abhyanga, or you can do a self-massage.
 Following that, various steam and heat treatments help to balance vata.
 You can use electric warming pads, hot stones, or a steam chamber.
 In ancient times, they would heat a large stone, and a person would lie down on the stone, which would take away the excess vata.
 So different types of steam and heat treatments are recommended according to the various types of vata imbalance.

+Nourish yourself.
 Food is the major factor that influences vata.
 Cold food, frozen food, large beans, dried food and foods with bitter, astringent, and pungent flavors aggravate vata.
 However, sweet, sour, and salty flavors along with sweet dishes, oily foods and rich food help to balance vata.
 Foods with a heating effect balance vata, while foods with a cooling effect disturb vata.
 So it’s good to know how foods will affect your constitution.

 On the balancing level, take food according to your constitution and what element is out of balance.
 Let’s say you are a pitta person with a vata imbalance, then it is good to follow a vata diet.
 However, there are certain foods that balance pitta but aggravate vata.
 So it’s important to understand food and its effects.

+Find stability through meditation.
 Along with massage, which is the best method to balance vata, accompanied by steam and heat treatments, meditation helps calm vata.
 With these life-supporting habits, more or less, vata gets balanced, and small aches and pains disappear.
 These positive actions more or less balance vata.

 What if…my vata’s still flying wild?